Disney aims to thrill 'Star Wars' fans of all kinds at U.S. parks

-ANAHEIM, Calif.
-(Reuters) - At a new “Star Wars” land at Disneyland Resort in California, Walt Disney Co will let visitors fly the Millennium Falcon and drink blue milk as it aims to satisfy a wide range of the space saga’s fans with its most ambitious expansion ever.
+ANAHEIM, Calif., May 30 (Reuters) - At a new “Star Wars” land at Disneyland Resort in California, Walt Disney Co will let visitors fly the Millennium Falcon and drink blue milk as it aims to satisfy a wide range of the space saga’s fans with its most ambitious expansion ever.

 When visitors step into the 14-acre section called Star Wars: Galaxy’s Edge starting on Friday, “we want them to feel great anticipation,” said Margaret Kerrison, a story editor at Walt Disney Imagineering, even if they have only passing knowledge of Solo, Chewbacca and other characters.